-The fourth edition of Cardiac Surgery in the Adult
+The fourth edition of Cardiac Surgery in the Adult is a

 collection of the most current knowledge and updated experiences of the